ytaki0801/btLISP/README.md

 This project is aimed to define a minimum specification of a LISP self-compiler implementation and a SECD-style virtual machine for fun, education or research of [bootstrapping](https://en.wikipedia.org/wiki/Bootstrapping_(compilers)).

 See the shell scripts in v0 and v1 directories for details to bootstrap.
-Currently the implementation language is only Python but other languages may supposed in future.
+Currently the implementation language is only Python but other languages may be supposed in future.

 # vm